NickBell123/Digi-Market-Cap/README.md

 * JSHint was used for checking for errors in my javascript file.

 ### Manual Testing
+#### All testing was done on multipul browsers and devices.

 - From the sign in and register page try to submit without any input in username.
 Alert, field required working.

 - From the sign in and register page try to submit without any input in password.
 Alert, field required working.

+- Tested to check username must be unique.

+- Tested to check that once signed up and wrong password does not work.

+-

 - For the forms I tested to ensure all input fields excepted vaild inputs only.

-- Some Crypto prices are below 1 cent and so checking for price using Jinja and if statements to check the correct format is displyed.
+- Some Crypto prices are below 1 cent and so checking for price using Jinja and if statements to check the correct format is displyed. ie 0.001

 - Tested the back and forward buttons of the browser to check it does not break the site.

 - Tested to check that once logged out and then using back in the browser the results in error page display.

 - Tested manual entering of URLs without username to check error page display.
 All working.

+- Tested to make sure that site works on popular borwsers.
+Chrome Ex Safari Firefox and Brave.

+- Tested verious screens sizes

+- Tested app routes all work and have valid outcomes

+- Tested data was stored as a correct type in MongoDB

+- Tested all navbar elements point to correct route.

 #### Issues